 Intellectual development in the university years

-Generally, students engage in the following types of thinking as they proceed through university, and beyond.
-The time frames for this development are variable, but the typical progression includes:
+According to Harvard educational psychologist William G. Perry, Jr., students engage in the following types of thinking as they proceed through university, and beyond.

-In 1st and 2nd year dualistic thinking predominates, characterized by the belief that knowledge is absolute and knowable.
-The discussions you have with your student may reveal fairly fixed attitudes and opinions, which reflect an “all or nothing” or “right or wrong” style of thinking.
-With practiced in upper years at university.
+- Students in first and second year often rely on dualistic thinking, characterized by the belief that knowledge is absolute and knowable.
+Students at this stage may hold fairly fixed attitudes and opinions, which reflect an “all or nothing” or “right or wrong” style of thinking.
 This development relates to shifting one’s level of thinking from memorizing and understanding to analyzing, applying and evaluating (Bloom, 2002).

-Early in graduate school, students develop relativistic thinking in which the context or circumstances take on greater importance than previously, and the merits of potentially opposing views can be evaluated.
-Discussions with students reveal thoughtful evaluation, including opinions that may differ from family or cultural values and ethics.
+- Graduate students often develop relativistic thinking; context or circumstances take on greater importance.
+There is often more thoughtful evaluation of opposing views, including opinions that may differ from family or cultural values and ethics.

-As a mature adult in the upper years of graduate school or in the work-world, integrated thinking based on constructed knowledge may be achieved.
-The past experiences, personal awareness of priorities and values, and accumulated knowledge enable the individual to think in a rich and creative way and to accept the possibility of incomplete understanding.
-If the individual develops a world view or follows an approach to solving problems that is consistent with their beliefs, they demonstrate what Chickering refers to as integrity.
+- Some mature adults in the upper years of graduate school or in careers may achieve integrated thinking based on constructed knowledge.
+Their past experiences, personal awareness of priorities and values, and accumulated knowledge enable individuals to think in rich and creative ways and to accept the possibility of incomplete understanding.
+If the individual develops a world view or follows an approach to solving problems that is consistent with their beliefs, they demonstrate what educational researcher Arthur W. Chickering, in his theory of identity development, refers to as integrity.

-Over the years at university and as students continue to develop intellectually, they will shift from a sure sense of certainty in what they know, to one of recognizing what they don’t yet know, to understanding that they will never know for sure, and then growing into the perspective that they make their own meaning based on their knowledge base and moral/ethical position.
+Over the years, as students continue to develop intellectually, they will shift from a sense of certainty in what they know, to recognizing what they don’t yet know, to understanding that they will never know for sure, and then grow into the perspective that they make their own meaning and choose their own contributions to the world based on their knowledge, sense of identity, and moral/ethical position.